mongoly/nestjs/README.md

 # @mongoly/nestjs

 The official nest module for mongoly

+> This package is under heavy development and will continously receive breaking changes, use at your own risk!

 ## Installation

 ```bash
 npm install mongodb @mongoly/core @mongoly/nestjs
 ```

 ## Usage

 ```ts
 // app.module.ts
 import { Module } from "@nestjs/common";